 Set up your secure credentials

-In the first part of this tutorial, you’ll save your personal login information to your New Relic One account as secure, encrypted credentials.
+In the first part of this tutorial, you’ll save your personal login information to your New Relic account as secure, encrypted credentials.
 This will keep your information safe so it can’t be viewed, updated, or deleted without explicit permission.
 Normally you would set up a test account and not use personal information in synthetic testing, but for this tutorial, you’ll use your own information to see how to set up secure credentials.

 2. Navigate to Secure credentials in the menu found underneath the search bar.